 - be either a person with Parkinson’s, carer, patient organisation representative or healthcare professional

-- must reflect the geographic spread of the EPDA
+- reflect the geographic spread of the EPDA

-- confirm that the national organisation they may represent has fully paid its EPDA membership fees in the current year and for the last five years
+- confirm that the national organisation they may represent has fully paid its EPDA membership fees in the current year and for the last two years

-- attend Board meetings as an observer (in the year of the election).
+- participate in Board meetings as an observer (in the year of the election).

 - have the ability to work and communicate well in English